-Abandonment of the Bootloader Mode
+Abandonment of the Bootloader Mode (1-Button)

-- 1) via push button: - Hold both buttons for 3 seconds (only if the device has 2 buttons) - 2) or - Remove and connect the power supply without operating a button - 3) by Software: - Start the "GBL Conf.exe" application - Do a network search with the "Search" menu action - In menu "Program Device" activate the item "Enter Firmware"
+- 1) via push button: - Hold down the button for 3 seconds until the status LED flashes in a long-on, short-out rhythm.
+If a display is available, "Press again to jump to FIRMWARE" appears.
+Then briefly press the button again to activate the boot loader, or if you wait 6 seconds instead, the device returns to the initial state. - 2) or - Remove and connect the power supply without operating a button - 3) by Software: - Start the "GBL Conf.exe" application - Do a network search with the "Search" menu action - In menu "Program Device" activate the item "Enter Firmware"